 No person or legal entity shall install an emergency alarm upon premises under his or her control without first obtaining an emergency alarm permit from the Commissioner of Accounts.
-A one-time fee of $25 shall accompany the application.
+A one-time fee shall accompany the application.
+Said fee shall be established from time to time by resolution of the City Council.
 Each application shall contain a signed statement by the alarm user that the City shall not be responsible in any way for the operation of the alarm system, or for any failure to respond to a transmitted alarm or for entry upon the premises by City personnel in response to a transmitted alarm.

 Violations of this chapter shall subject the alarm user to a penalty of not more than $250 per violation.

 The City Council, subject to approval, shall have the authority to promulgate rules and regulations governing the operations, testing and maintenance of each alarm system.